luckyquarter/MS-eCommerce-FastAPI/README.md

 ```

 By following this approach, you ensure that datetime data remains consistent and can be easily adapted to the user's preferred timezone, providing a seamless experience across different time zones.

+## Examples of use from demo data

+The folder examples in the root shows sample apis request bodies, to navigate and check the data.
+The major use case pushed for in this project was to get flexibility exploring database and comparison that could be enable by providing an interface or a mini ORM specific to our data and verify the responses.
+The responses from these can then be used to plot graphs acorss products,categories and timelines.

+For exploring the apis apart from the demo data, please refer to the collection thunderclient colleciton imported in examples,(thunderclient is a vscode extension like postman for validating apis).

 Happy exploring and managing your e-commerce backend! 🚀🛍️💹